-Now that we’ve clarified the backbone of what Bitcoin is and what Bitcoin Cash is, it’s time to take a look at a few differences.
-The two modes of cryptocurrency have a few characteristics that set them apart from each other, and understanding both is key to anyone interested in buying or selling either one.
+Now that we’ve clarified the backbone of what Bitcoin is and what Bitcoin Cash is, it’s time to look at a few differences.
+The two modes of cryptocurrency have a few characteristics that set them apart, and understanding both is key to anyone interested in buying or selling either one.

 Bitcoin Cash Processes Transactions Faster

-One of the key differences between Bitcoin and Bitcoin Cash is the rate at which these currencies process transactions.
-While both can be used for digital transactions, Bitcoin Cash is a little bit more practical.
+One of the key differences between Bitcoin and Bitcoin Cash is how these currencies process transactions.
+Consequently, Bitcoin Cash is considered by some to be a little bit more practical.

 That’s because Bitcoin Cash can typically process transactions much faster than Bitcoin can.
 The reason behind this dates back to the original creation of Bitcoin Cash.
-Since it was created to be used as a currency rather than simply to store value, it made sense for it to be able to process transactions faster.
+Since it was originally created to be used as a currency rather than to store value, it made sense for it to process transactions faster.

 To give you an idea of the speed, you should know that Visa can process about 24,000 transactions every second.
 Bitcoin Cash can process 116 transactions every second.
-Bitcoin, however, can only process 7 transactions, making it much slower.
+However, BTC can only process 7 transactions, making it much slower.

 Another critical difference between Bitcoin and Bitcoin Cash is the size of the blocks.
-To enable Bitcoin Cash to process transactions at a faster rate, the block size needed to be larger.
+To enable Bitcoin Cash to process transactions faster, the block size needed to be more significant.

-When Bitcoin Cash was created, one of the major differences was that it was given a block size of 8 MB.
+When Bitcoin Cash was created, one of the significant differences was that it was given a block size of 8 MB.
 In contrast, Bitcoin had a block size of only 1 MB.

 Since its original creation, both Bitcoin Cash and Bitcoin have been given larger block sizes.
 Bitcoin Cash now has a block size limit of 32 MB.
 Bitcoin’s block size still has not increased much.